 One difference between the General Prep and Specific Prep blocks is the quality of rowing work you do.
 If you followed my recommendations and spent the summer cross-training, sculling, or at least sweeping from your non-preferred side, the Specific Prep Block is more specific largely because you’re returning to dedicated rowing training.

-On the weights, it’s crucial that we use the Specific Prep Block to gradually increase intensity of training to build into the winter season Pre-Competitive Block of training.
+It’s crucial that we use the Specific Prep Block to gradually increase intensity of training to build into the winter season Pre-Competitive Block of training.
 No matter what they did over summer, rowers who neglect fall strength training are in for a shock if they try to jump straight into the next block of training unprepared.
 Thus, we tune the intensity, or how closely we operate to 1-rep max (1RM) weights, up slightly to operate more in the 70-85%1RM range compared to the General Prep Block’s emphasis on the 60-75%1RM range.
 When intensity rises, volume falls, so we do slightly fewer total reps than in the General Prep Block.
-We also use a more focused panel of exercises compared to the diversity of lifts used in the General Prep Block.
+We also use a more focused panel of exercises compared to the higher variety of lifts used in the General Prep Block.
 All of these factors–the specific rowing training, the increased intensity, the decreased volume, and the more focused exercise selection–contribute to the “tuning up” that characterizes the Specific Prep Block.

 Our university weight-room has just been entirely renovated, so I have the ability to use some new exercises and structure our training a little differently with the new schedule, floor plan, and equipment.